sg893052/sonic-buildimage/L3/ipv6_link_local/ipv6_link_local.md

    `#neighbor Ethernet0 activate`

-3. Provide SONiC CLI configuration commands to enable and disable global IPv6 admin mode .
-The default admin mode depends on the template used.
+3. Provide SONiC CLI per interface configuration command to enable and disable the IPv6 auto link-local address generation when addresses are not configured manually.
+By default the IPv6 link-local address generation knob is disabled.
+Refer to section 2.2 for more details.

+   `#config interface ipv6 enable use-link-local-only Ethernet24`

+   `#config interface ipv6 disable use-link-local-only Ethernet24`

+4. Provide SONiC CLI global command to enable or disable the IPv6 auto link-local address generation configuration on all eligible interfaces.

    `#config ipv6 enable`

    `#config ipv6 disable`

-4. Standard SNMP IP-MIB should support retrieving of link-local IPv6 addresses/neighbors.
+5. Standard SNMP IP-MIB should support retrieving of link-local IPv6 addresses/neighbors.

 ### 1.1.3 Scalability Requirements